develop-biology/language.development/README.md

 Aside: All types must have names.

 ### Type Perturbation
-Type Expressions may be modified ad nauseam using the `&...` syntax where `...` is any block besides strings (`&""` is only used for file inclusion).
+Type Expressions may be modified ad nauseam using the `&...` syntax where `...` is any Block besides strings (`&''` is only used for file inclusion).
 You are also allowed to join types together by symbol.

 For example, we can define an `InputNeuron` and an `OutputNeuron` which combine to form `MyNeuron`.
 Using Type Perturbation, we can do this without Transcription Factors:
 ```